back

 Take a look at where everything sits on the screen:

-- The creator's profile icon and follow button are on the right side.
+• The creator’s profile icon and follow button are on the right side.

-- Like, comment, and share buttons are stacked vertically right below that.
+• Like, comment, and share buttons are stacked vertically right below that.

-- The caption and hashtags live in the bottom-left corner.
+• The caption and hashtags live in the bottom-left corner.

-- The name of the audio track scrolls along the very bottom.
+• The name of the audio track scrolls along the very bottom.

-These elements create a frame around your video, and that frame is perfectly calibrated for a 9:16 canvas.
+These elements frame your video, and that frame is perfectly calibrated for a 9:16 canvas.
 Use the right dimensions, and the interface complements your content.
 Use the wrong ones, and those icons either float awkwardly in the black space or, even worse, cover up crucial parts of your shrunken video.
-Following the standard TikTok video size ratio isn’t just a "best practice"—it's fundamental to making content that actually works on the app.
+Following the standard TikTok video size ratio isn’t just a “best practice”-it’s fundamental to making content that actually works on the app.

 Keeping Your Content Inside the TikTok Safe Zones